SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 ```
 [/code-editor]
 [task-description]
-Write a program, which calculates and prints the value of the following expressions:
+Create a program, which calculates and prints the value of the following expressions:

 * `5 + 3 * 2`
 * `4 * (2 + 3)`